 “It’s important that authors try to connect their ideas, their issue, and their topic to something that is existing in the insights or interpretations available in the journal.
 It may be to challenge that, or it may be to confirm it.
 It may be to re-examine it, or to indicate why, after careful examination of some of the issues in the journal, the topic they’re interested in is underdeveloped, even neglected, certainly not considered in the way they want to argue.
 Whichever way they want to engage with it, it’s crucial that people take that time and thought to do that.”

-Professor Len Barton, Editor of Disability and Society
+Professor Len Barton, Founding Editor of Disability and Society

-Discover the four A’s with journal editor Professor David Simon, as he offers advice on what to think about before you start to write.
+Discover the four A’s with journal editor Professor David Simon, as he offers advice on what to think about before you start writing a journal article.
 Read the transcript.